ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

 ## Syntax

-Currently, the logging APIs in Swift are global functions and have a C-like syntax, i.e, they are written in snake_case, and take a format string and varargs.
+Currently, the logging APIs in Swift are global functions and have a C-like syntax, i.e., they are written in snake_case, and take a format string and varargs.
-We propose to use camelCase for the function names (i.e, `osLog` and `osSignpost`), and change their signature to accept a string interpolation in place of the format string and varargs.
+We propose to use camelCase for the function names (i.e., `osLog` and `osSignpost`), and change their signature to accept a string interpolation in place of the format string and varargs.
 We assume that every other parameter to these functions is same as what it is currently